By handing over rice food aid to Bitung City, President Jokowi encourages civic spirit - ExBulletin

 By handing over rice food aid to Bitung City, President Jokowi encourages civic spirit

-President Joko Widodo handed over rice food aid directly to residents of Bulog Warehouse, Bitung City, North Sulawesi Province, Friday, February 23, 2024.
-The event was attended by hundreds of local residents who appeared enthusiastic and eager to receive help.
+NORTH SULAWESI, biem.co – President Joko Widodo handed over rice food aid directly to residents of the Bulog warehouse in Bitung City, North Sulawesi Province, Friday, February 23, 2024.
+The event was attended by hundreds of residents locals who seemed enthusiastic and impatient to receive. ugly.

 “I see that these ladies and gentlemen are very happy,” declared the President in his speech after noting the great enthusiasm of the aid beneficiaries.